broyeztony/ford-lang/README.md

 In F0/rd, a smart contract consists of two key components:

-1. **.f0 file**: Contains the main logic of your smart contract.
+1. **.f0** file: Contains the main logic of your smart contract.
-2. **.meta file**: Specifies additional metadata for state variables, functions, and events, including:
+2. **.meta** file: Specifies additional metadata for state variables, functions, and events, including:
     - Schema
     - Scope
     - Visibility